Many different germs, called viruses, cause colds. Symptoms of the common cold include:

 What to ask your doctor about colds and the flu - adult; Influenza - what to ask your doctor - adult; Upper respiratory infection - what to ask your doctor - adult; URI - what to ask your doctor - adult; H1N1 ("Swine") flu - what to ask your doctor - adult

 What are the symptoms of a cold?
 What are the symptoms of the flu?
 How can I tell them apart?

 Can I make other people sick?
 How can I prevent that?
 What should I do if I have a young child at home?
 How about somebody who is older?

 What should I eat or drink?
 How much?

-What medicines can I buy at the store to help with my symptoms?
+What medicines can I buy to help with my symptoms?

 Will antibiotics make my symptoms go away faster?